rachelleperez/Instacart-Market_Basket_Analysis/README.md

 ## Introduction

 This project serves as the final capstone for the Fall 2019 Data Analyst Training Accelerator (DATA) cohort from Galvanize in partnership with NYC Tech Talent Pipeline.
-This assignment required finding an interesting dataset, uncovring a problem / business question to address, and provide solutions through data analysis to be completed within five weeks.
+This assignment required finding an interesting dataset, uncovering a problem / business question to address, and provide solutions through data analysis to be completed within five weeks.

 ## Data Source